soxtoby/flippo/readme.md

     : <Flip id="box"><div className="small"></div></Flip>
 ```

-If one element affects the layout of other elements without them re-rendering (e.g. they're in separate memoized components), you can wrap them in a `FlipScope` to animate everything in the scope together:
+If one element affects the layout of other elements without them re-rendering (e.g. they're in separate memoized components), you can wrap them in a `FlipScope` and add the `all` prop to animate everything in the scope together:
 ```tsx
 import { Flip, FlipScope } from "flippo-react";
 import { memo } from "react";